bcroc/survey-tool/README.md

 A full-stack survey application.
-The original verbose README has been archived to `docs/README_FULL_ORIGINAL.md` for reference.
+See the `docs/` folder for full documentation and guides.

 ## 🚀 Quick Start

 This repository contains a full-stack survey application.
-The original verbose README has been archived to `docs/README_FULL_ORIGINAL.md` for reference.
+See the `docs/` folder for full documentation and guides.

 Prerequisites
 - Node.js 18+ and npm 9+, or Docker & Docker Compose (recommended)